Expanding Work-Based Learning Experiences In The Region

 - Support professional learning in the area of work-based learning to improve the development and integration of high-quality work-based learning into curriculum.

 In addition, as groundwork for expanding WBL in the region, the workgroup developed a shared understanding of WBL culminating with the creation of an infographic.
-The WBL Infographic explains the what, why, and how of WBL and offers the following shared definition:
+The WBL Infographic explains the what, why, and how of WBL.

 To build an infrastructure that will support expanded work-based learning opportunities and job placement services in the region, the regional consortium released two Requests for Applications (RFAs) to the colleges.
-As a result of these RFAs, each of the ten colleges have begun hiring and training their WBL Coordinators who work with faculty to support and expand WBL as well as to support students directly.
+As a result of these RFAs, each of the ten colleges hired WBL Coordinators who work with faculty to support and expand WBL as well as to support students directly.
 The Job Placement Case Managers support student job placement at each of the colleges.
 The goal is to establish and institutionalize work-based learning and job placement functions at each college to deepen classroom learning and facilitate transitions to employment, thereby benefiting both students and the regional economy.

 A key feature of the regional infrastructure is facilitating learning and collaboration across the colleges.
-To this end, the Work-Based Learning and Job Placement workgroup members and the Work-Based Learning Coordinator (WBLC) and Job Placement Case Manager (JPCM) from each college have formed a Community of Practice (CoP).
-This CoP facilitates sharing of best practices and mutual support for WBL implementation.
-An upcoming Regional WBL Summit on September 20, 2019 will provide further opportunity for faculty and staff to share information about how WBL implementation is helping deepen classroom learning and facilitate employment.
+To this end, the Work-Based Learning and Job Placement workgroup members and the Work-Based Learning Coordinator (WBLC) and Job Placement Case Manager (JPCM) from each college participate in Workgroup and have formed a Community of Practice (CoP) meetings.
+These monthly meetings facilitate the sharing of best practices and mutual support for WBL implementation.

 WBL in Action